Felony Criminal Defense Lawyers

 A felony conviction is subject to enhanced sentencing and a criminal record that could impact every aspect of your life.

 If you are charged with a felony offense, your freedom is suddenly in jeopardy.
 In New York, if convicted of a felony, you can be sentenced anywhere from a few years in state prison, up to life in prison for the most serious offenses.

 There is nothing more precious to an individual than his or her liberty.
 It is the freedom to go where you want, do what you want, and to be with the people you care about that makes life special.
 A felony conviction can take all of that away.
 If you or someone you care about is facing a felony charge, the absolute most important thing to do is to immediately hire the best attorney possible.

 We have extensive experience protecting the freedom and liberty of people charged with almost every possible felony that exists in New York state.
 From theft to murder to arson, and all crimes in between, we have defended our clients with success, saving their lives, their liberty and keeping their families intact.

-In addition to imprisonment, fines and probation, a felony conviction in NY includes automatic loss of the following rights enjoyed by United States citizens:
+In addition to imprisonment, fines, and probation, a felony conviction can also include the loss of the following rights enjoyed by United States citizens: